Kiyoshika/ttedit/README.md

 ## KNOWN ISSUES
 * Currently `ttedit` cannot render tabs (`\t`) correctly.
 So if you open a file with `ttedit` that was written with another editor (like vim), it will be very awkward to use.
-* Jumping to a line below 0 (e.g., `0j`) will segfault - there is no bounds checking done and the upper boundary
+* Jumping to a line below 1 (e.g., `0j`) will segfault - there is no bounds checking done at the upper boundary
 * Writing past 255 characters on a line exhibits some odd behaviour - this case is not properly handled
 * There is no wrapping if writing past the width of your terminal - technically the line is still written correctly but visually is akward
+* `ttedit` does not currently support dynamically resizing your terminal window, so zooming in/out will break the rendering

 ## How to Use
 Simply use `ttedit myfile.c` to open the editor.
 If file does not exist, it will create a new blank one.
 If file exists, it will read the contents and populate the buffer.